Five Nights at Freddy's (film): Critical response

 Five Nights at Freddy's received generally negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 38 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those polled at PostTrak gave it a 77% overall positive score.

 Murtada Elfadl of Variety felt the animatronic characters were underutilized, with the film instead focusing on "a baffling plot and backstory for their protagonist".
 He also criticized a perceived lack of effective jump scares and concluded, "In trying to adapt the game for the screen, they forgot what makes the original special, wringing unintentional laughter from its bizarre story instead of entertaining audiences".
 Dylan Roth of The New York Observer gave the film a score of one out of five and wrote, "There are jump scares, but no real thrills.
 There are jokes, but no genuine laughs".

 The Guardians Benjamin Lee gave a two out of five rating, arguing "The low-stakes, late-night thrill we expect from the material never arrives, held back by a mixture of indecisive restraint and misplaced self-importance.
 Five Nights at Freddy's is somehow a slog to get through and will be promptly forgotten by morning".
 The New York Timess Natalia Winkelmann expressed similar criticisms: "...[Although] Five Nights at Freddy's, based on a popular video game franchise, reaches for horror-comedy flair, this dreary, mild adaptation never achieves the hybrid pleasures of a movie like M3GAN.
 You may chuckle, but it's hard to tell if the movie is laughing with you".
 RogerEbert.com's Simon Abrams, giving a two out of four rating, was also negative: "Five Nights at Freddy's has most of the right elements for a good post-Amblin kiddy fright-fest, except maybe good dialogue and distinct characters.
-Watching the movie, one gets the sense that the games' morbid personality has been sanded down to its most generic jump-scares and banal revelations."
+Watching the movie, one gets the sense that the games' morbid personality has been sanded down to its most generic jump-scares and banal revelations".
 Kevin Maher of The Times gave the film a rating of one out of five and said, "Like Teletubbies with chainsaws, or knife-wielding Fimbles, it's absurd.
-But not in a good way."
+But not in a good way".